France's Hollande says pushing hard for Syria solution

-VARCES, France (Reuters) - President Francois Hollande said on Saturday France was pushing hard for a political end to the conflict in Syria, after the conservative opposition angered the government by calling for rapid foreign intervention.
+VARCES, France, Aug 11 (Reuters) - President Francois Hollande said on Saturday France was pushing hard for a political end to the conflict in Syria, after the conservative opposition angered the government by calling for rapid foreign intervention.

 “We are carrying out our humanitarian duty in addition to support for the Syrian opposition and also a determined search for a political transition in Syria,” he said at the military ceremony, standing before the flag-draped coffin of France’s 88th soldier killed in Afghanistan.